IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 - John Ortega
 - Rodolfo Zevallos, UPF

-<strong>mar-eng:</strong>
+<strong>mar-eng, gle-eng:</strong>
-- Atul K. Ojha
+- Atul K. Ojha, Insight Centre
+- John McCrae, Insight Centre
--
+- John Judge, ADAPT Centre

 <strong> overview</strong>
 - Antonios Anastasopoulos, George Mason University
+- Milind Agarwal, George Mason University

 ## Contact

 <!-- Add chair(s) and their contact info, as well as standard google group -->
-Although each language-pair is managed by different organizers, please use this common forum for all questions and comments: <iwslt-evaluation-campaign@googlegroups.com>
+Although each language-pair is managed by different organizers, please use this common forum for all questions and comments: <iwslt-evaluation-campaign@googlegroups.com> <br>

+Please use "Dialectal" and/or "Low-Resource" in your email subject to make it easy for the organizers to monitor the forum.